micromouseonline/pymaze/README.md

 This code is only about manipulatng and flooding the maze.
 It is not, by any means, a starting point for getting your robot moving.

-Thanks go to David Hannaford and Paul Busby for their help and suggestions. one of the implementations was written by David Hannaford.
+Thanks go to David Hannaford and Paul Busby for their help and suggestions.
+One of the implementations was written by David Hannaford.

 If you have suggestions, corrections or contributions, then please make use of the Github Issues system.
 Pull requests will be considered for revisions.